 How to care for your Gore-tex kit

-Looking after your Gore-tex items properly from the start is integral to the longevity of the waterproofness, and will help ensure it always performs when you need it to, it also means it won’t need to be replaced as often, which is way friendlier for our planet (and your wallet).
+Looking after your Gore-tex items properly is integral to the longevity of the waterproofness and will help ensure it always performs when you need it to.
+This also means you won’t need to replace your rainwear as often, which is way friendlier for our planet (and your wallet).

 Before washing your Gore-tex clothing make sure any zips are done up completely, keeping in mind to check pockets & pits!
 Anything that is fasten-able, needs to be fastened & release the tension on any elastic drawcords.
 Now is also the perfect time to re-read the manufacturer's care instructions, usually found on a tag on the inside of the garment.

-You can either line dry or tumble dry your freshly washed garment, if you go for the tumble dryer though, ensure it’s on a gentle setting.
-Once it is dry, tumble dry (yes, you read that correctly) for 20minutes.
+You can either line dry or tumble dry your freshly washed garment.
+If you go for the tumble dryer, ensure it’s on a gentle setting.
+Once it is dry, tumble dry (yes, you read that correctly) for 20 minutes.
 This reactivates the durable water repellent treatment (DWR) on the fabric.
 You can do this whenever you find your garment is getting a little leaky and it should give the DWR the boost it needs.
 The heat reactivates and brings any DWR back to the surface.

 If you are unable to tumble dry your Gore-tex garment to reactivate the water repellency, you can iron it.
 Just choose a gentle setting, that is warm and has no steam.
 Place a towel or cloth between the item and the iron.
 We wouldn’t suggest this for very light Gore Run Jackets., and definitely not on Shake-dry products.

 If you find that even after washing and drying you are unable to reactivate the water repellency, you will need to reapply a durable water repellent.
-Find Your Feet stock the Granger brand (https://findyourfeet.com.au/collections/vendors?q=Grangers) which is specially formulated to restore the water-repellent finish to all your outdoors and technical clothing.
+Find Your Feet stock Granger products which is specially formulated to restore the water-repellent finish to all your outdoors and technical clothing.